team-mayes/atesa/docs/the_config_file.rst

 ``find_ts_test_threads``

     The number of threads used for aimless shooting testing of candidate transition states.
 If this is set to 0, then the number of threads is equal to 10% of the number of frames in the biased find_ts trajectory.
 Default = 0

+``find_ts_length``

+	For *md_engine = cp2k* only.
+Controls the number of femtoseconds over which biased find_ts trajectories push coordinates from one stable state to the other.
+The maximum number of steps that the simulation will run for is set to 1000 times this value to safely accomodate very small step sizes, but it will be interrupted once it commits to the desired state.
+Ignored when *md_engine = amber*; Amber settings can be controlled by directly changing the appropriate values in the input file.
+Default = 1000

 .. _AimlessShootingSettings: